 The number one reason to buy a camcorder today is for the lens.
 Camcorders tend to make do with very small imaging sensors compared to a DSLR or mirrorless camera, and are sometimes even smaller than what you have in your phone.
 This leads to poor low light performance, but it allows for much longer zoom lenses.
 Nowadays, you can throw a rock in an electronics store and hit a camcorder with a 20X or longer zoom, something simply not found on larger-sensor cameras.
 This Panasonic model even features a 50X zoom, and is just $200.

 A long zoom is great for filming everything from little league games to school plays to travel vlogs.
 While you could technically get similar levels of zoom by using multiple lenses on a DSLR or mirrorless camera, a camcorder offers another advantage: powered, variable-speed zoom control.
-With a
+With a camcorder’s rocker switch, you can create smooth, slow zooms to reveal and introduce a location, or quick punch-ins to highlight action.
+Manually zooming a DSLR lens is much more difficult to do precisely and smoothly.

 To avoid tariffs, many camera manufacturers will limit the video recording time of their photography-oriented cameras to just 29 minutes 59 seconds (Panasonic is one exception to this rule).
 If a camera can record 30 minutes of video, it becomes classified as a video camera and is subject to higher import fees in some markets.
 But camcorders embrace their role as video cameras and impose no such time limits.